roughiz/Ellingson-walktrough/Readme.md

 ![debug](https://github.com/roughiz/Ellingson-walktrough/blob/master/debug.png)

 ## Caught ssh shell
-All my tests to perform an RCE from the debbug console fails, so i tried to list directories from the box to know if we have accees to a user home :
+All my tests to perform an RCE from the debug console fails, so i tried to list directories from the box to know if we have accees to a user home :

 ![list_directories](https://github.com/roughiz/Ellingson-walktrough/blob/master/listdir.png)

-The web app is running as "hal" user, and we can trought the debuger console, write in the "/home/hal/.ssh/authorized_keys" and add our key in the first stage. and use this key to authenticate with ssh.
+The web app is running as "hal" user, and we can trought the debuger console, write in the "/home/hal/.ssh/authorized_keys" and add our key and use this key to authenticate with ssh.

 Firstly i create an ssh key (i don't want to put my own key in the box!!) :
 ```